shivam1903/DP_Lab1/README.md

 # DP_Lab1
-This is the github repo for Decision Procedure Course, Lab -1
+This is the github repo for Decision Procedure Course, Lab -1.
+Team Members:
+1. Puneet Kumar - puneet23067@iiitd.ac.in
+2. Shivam Agrawal - shivam20124@iiitd.ac.in

 # Pre-requisites
 You should have mvn and Java 11 or a later version installed on your machine.
 Verify using: